BambooSoftwareLLC/HallPass.NET/README.md

 ### COMING SOON: More Bucket Types

-Please let us know which bucket types would be valuable to have.
-Most likely, we're going with _Leaky Bucket_ next. _Query Cost_ will likely either need significant configuration on the side of the user, or will need to be tailored to individual APIs.
+Please let us know which bucket types would be valuable to have. _Query Cost_ will likely either need significant configuration on the side of the user, or will need to be tailored to individual APIs.